nishthajainnn/website-page/README.md

 # website-page
-this is a website using new properties of css i learnt
+this is a website using new properties of css i learnt from odin